broadinstitute/ops-terra-utils/CONTRIBUTING.md

    Testing Execution of python scripts through Cromwell

   Pre-reqs
-         - properly filled in test_inputs.json file (located within the wdl/{wdl_name} directory)
+   - Properly filled in test_inputs.json file (located within the wdl/{wdl_name} directory).
 You can then run your python script in the manner described below:

       ```sh
          dev/submit_wdl_to_cromwell.sh submit {python_script_to_run} {path_to_input_json}